Published on July 15th, 2020 | by Brandon H0

 Taking the patient’s personal needs into consideration is one of Dr. Roach’s top priorities.
 He is willing to tailor his treatment plans to each patient’s requirements.
 He is especially interested in helping patients with significant dental anxiety receive the treatment they need.

-Dr. Frank Roach is always looking for new ways to help his patients.
+Dr. Frank Roach, Dentist is always looking for new ways to help his patients.
 He is frequently trained on the newest dental techniques, and he adopts new technologies in the office whenever they become relevant.
-This can help to reduce the amount of time a patient needs to be treated, as well as making dental repairs longer lasting and more aesthetically pleasing.
+This can help to reduce the amount of time a patient needs to be treated, as well as making dental repairs longer-lasting and more aesthetically pleasing.

 Together with his skilled office team, Frank Roach DDS will continue to provide excellent dental care services to the people of Atlanta.